 Proving a user’s digital identity is an important measure for businesses and government agencies.
 ID.me’s team can help you build a robust, scalable, and efficient solution.
 We provide a complete identity platform featuring NIST 800-63-3 IAL2 and AAL2 aligned capabilities with identity proofing and a flexible identity broker.

-ID.me is certified at NIST IAL2/AAL2 by the Kantara Initiative and also can also provide secure credentialing at NIST IAL1 for lower-risk logins.
+ID.me is compliant at NIST IAL2/AAL2 by the Kantara Initiative and also can also provide secure credentialing at NIST IAL1 for lower-risk logins.
 In addition, ID.me offers authentication options that meet AAL3, should your organization choose to strengthen authentication requirements.

 See ID.me’s work in action by contacting us on our sales demo page.